angel-badillo-hernandez/3013-Algorithms-Badillo/Assignments/P02/README.md

 ### Instructions

 - Just compile and run it using example below.
-Have an input file with <br>
+The input file is hardcoded, since <br>
-  with odd and even integers for use in the program.
+  directions said to use [dictionary.txt](dictionary.txt), and did not specify otherwise.

 - Example Command:
   - g++ main.cpp -o main
-  - ./main inputFileName <br>
-  or
-  - ./main inputFileName GrowThreshold ShrinkThreshold GrowFactor ShrinkFactor
+  - ./main